jlanga/pyrollinghash/README.md

 # pyrollinghash

-A poor attempt to wrap in Cython the `rollinghashcpp` libary.
+A poor attempt to wrap in Cython the [rollinghashcpp](https://github.com/lemire/rollinghashcpp) library.

+Note: Work in progress

 Note: all hashes return 64-bit integers that later are converted to what you want